Volunteers in Police Service (VIPS)

 - Must be in good physical and mental health

 - Must be able to pass a background check

 - Must interview favorably with the program coordinator

 - Must not be a current law enforcement officer

-- Must be able to volunteer a minimum of five hours of service per quarter/20 hours per year
+- Must be able to volunteer a minimum of fifteen hours of service per quarter.

 Volunteers receive on-the-job training for their civilian assignments.
 Volunteers are not trained to do specific police related tasks.